clj-commons/cljss/README.md

 ```

 ## Issues
+- `shouldComponentUpdate` optimization in React components prevents applying new styles when using code reloading e.g. [Figwheel](https://github.com/bhauman/lein-figwheel).
+A workaround would be to pass styles explicitly into a component.

-If you are using [Figwheel](https://github.com/bhauman/lein-figwheel) with build config validation enabled, you'll see an error `The key :css-output-to is unrecognized` in REPL when starting a project.
+- If you are using [Figwheel](https://github.com/bhauman/lein-figwheel) with build config validation enabled, you'll see an error `The key :css-output-to is unrecognized` in REPL when starting a project.
 Set `:validate-config :ignore-unknown-keys` in Figwheel config to only validate options it recognizes.

 ## License